captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HOLMES:
-Mr. Berenger was killed but not tied up.
-Mrs. Berenger was tied up but not killed.
+Arnold Berenger was killed but not tied up.
+Lily Berenger was tied up but not killed.

 ---